Probate Q&A Series

 • The item may not be an estate asset: Some property passes outside probate (for example, certain jointly titled accounts or beneficiary-designated assets).
 A check payable to the decedent or “Estate of” the decedent is often an estate administration issue, but the underlying source of the funds still matters.

-• Real estate vs. control during probate: In North Carolina, heirs often receive title to real property at death, but the personal representative may still need to manage or take steps regarding the property to protect it and handle estate obligations.
+• Real estate vs. control during probate: In North Carolina, title to a decedent’s real property generally passes at death to devisees under a will or to heirs if there is no will, subject to the personal representative’s statutory powers, rights, and duties.
 Informal “side deals” to let someone farm the land during probate can create disputes if not documented and approved appropriately.

 • Self-help can backfire: Trying to cash checks, change locks, or pressure a relative without proper authority can escalate conflict and complicate probate.
 A written request, followed by the Clerk’s process, is usually cleaner and easier to prove.